 Chelsea Manning Is Jailed After Refusing To Testify About WikiLeaks

-Former Army Army Pvt.
-Chelsea Manning is back in U.S. federal custody, jailed over her refusal to testify before a grand jury in a case involving WikiLeaks and Julian Assange.
+Chelsea Manning, the former Army private, is back in U.S. federal custody, jailed over her refusal to testify before a grand jury in a case involving WikiLeaks and Julian Assange.

-Judge Claude Hilton of the U.S. District Court in eastern Virginia ordered Manning to jail Friday "after a brief hearing in which Manning confirmed she has no intention of testifying," the Associated Press reports.
+Judge Claude Hilton of the U.S. District Court in Eastern Virginia ordered Manning to jail Friday "after a brief hearing in which Manning confirmed she has no intention of testifying," the Associated Press reports.

 The order sending Manning to jail is under seal, but the judge issued the sanction against her in open court, the clerk's office told NPR.
-After Manning refused to testify, Judge Hilton remanded the former intelligence analyst to the custody of the U.S. Marshals Service.
+After Manning refused to testify, Hilton remanded the former intelligence analyst to the custody of the U.S. Marshals Service.

 Manning first reported to the Albert V. Bryan U.S. District Courthouse on Tuesday, hoping to cancel a subpoena to testify in what has widely been reported as an investigation into Julian Assange and WikiLeaks.
 Details of the case remain under seal, the clerk's office said.